red-bw/sub_stats_script/README.md

 ```
 sub_stats_script.py -r Fromis -s 200 -c 200 -f 201201 -t 201231 -m 10 -e html
 ```
-This sets the subreddit to Fromis, will retrieve the last 200 submissions and up to 200 comments per submission, trim it to posts only between Dec 1 and Dec 31 of 2020, sorts the data and output the Top 10.
+This sets the subreddit to Fromis, will retrieve up to the last 200 submissions and up to 200 comments per submission, trim it to posts only between Dec 1 and Dec 31 of 2020, sorts the data and output the Top 10.
 It will also export the console output to an html file.

+The console and -export-console are using the [rich](https://github.com/willmcgugan/rich) module which adds color, formatting, tables, and the progress bars.
+Setting the -export-console to html will retain the console color and formatting (except the background) while txt won't retain the proper table structure.

+The -out file is formatted as markdown so it can be easily copied and pasted into an old.reddit comment or submission with little to no editing.

 Note: There are two Reddit API limitations: 1000 max results // Cannot Query by date range